Stabilizer Tableau Algebra Manual

 julia> P"XII" * S"ZXX"

 Much faster implementations for a number of common Clifford operators are available.
-They are stored as special named structs, instead of as a full tableau.
-These are the subtypes of AbstractSingleQubitOperator
+They are stored as special named small structs, instead of as a full tableau.
+These are the subtypes of AbstractSingleQubitOperator and AbstractTwoQubitOperator.
+Currently these are:

 SingleQubitOperator